 Getting started with Konflux

 Adopting new platforms is always challenging.
-While we aim to make use of industry standard terminology and processes, sometimes we will need to introduce additional concepts.
-More definitions can be found in the glossary.
+While we aim to make use of industry-standard terminology and processes, we may need to introduce additional concepts.
+You can find these definitions in the glossary.

 Key concepts